SIGMA: A Semantic-Grounded Instruction-Driven Generative Multi-Task Recommender at AliExpress: Methodology

 \subsection{Multi-view Semantic Grounding}

 To ground natural language, world knowledge, and item entities within a unified space, we curate a diverse set of relevance pairs covering both semantic and collaborative correlations: \begin{itemize}[leftmargin=*] \item \textbf{Semantic Alignment}: We extract query-to-item pairs from the online search logs.
-Each query is linked with its high-click items. \item \textbf{Visual Alignment}: We leverage an online multi-modal model to pair items with the same-style visual features as relevance pairs. \item \textbf{Knowledge Alignment}: Based on our online cognitive recommender system, we associate world knowledge (e.g., festivals, trending topics, seasonal shifts) with in-platform themed items. \item \textbf{Collaborative Alignment}: We take items that frequently appear within the same interaction session as behaviorally correlated. \end{itemize}
+Each query is linked with its high-click items. \item \textbf{Visual Alignment}: We leverage an online multi-modal model to pair items with the same-style visual features as relevance pairs. \item \textbf{Knowledge Alignment}: By integrating general LLMs with our in-site search system, we associate world knowledge (e.g., festivals, trending topics, seasonal shifts) with relevant themed items. \item \textbf{Collaborative Alignment}: We take items that frequently appear within the same interaction session as behaviorally correlated. \end{itemize}

 For each item, we first linearize its metadata (e.g., title, category, brand, etc.) into a JSON-formatted text sequence.
 Then we employ a \emph{Contrastive Learning} task to fine-tune the general LLM.
 Given a batch of relevance pairs $\{(v_i,v_i^+)\}_{i=1}^B$, we extract their semantic representations $\{\boldsymbol{v}_k^{\text{text}}\}_{k=1}^{2B}$ with the LLM, where $\boldsymbol{v}_{i}^{\text{text}}$ and $\boldsymbol{v}_{i+B}^{\text{text}}$ derive from ${v_i}$ and ${v_i^+}$, respectively.
 We adopt the following InfoNCE Loss~\cite{infonce2018} with in-batch negatives for model optimization: